 Culture Representation: Taking place in an unnamed U.S. city, the horror film “We Need to Do Something” features an all-white cast representing the middle-class.

-Culture Clash: A family of four people are trapped inside their bathroom during a storm and find out that they could be the victims of somethng sinister and supernatural.
+Culture Clash: A family of four people are trapped inside their bathroom during a storm and find out that they could be the victims of something sinister and supernatural.

-Culture Audience: “We Need to Do Something” will appeal primarily to people who like watching any nonsensical, horribly made horror flick, no matter how bad it is.
+Culture Audience: “We Need to Do Something” will appeal primarily to people who like watching any nonsensical, atrociously made horror flick, no matter how bad it is.

 There are an untold number of talented aspiring filmmakers who have great screenplays and need a big break to get their first feature film made.
 And that’s why it’s almost offensive that garbage like “We Need to Do Something” gets spewed into the world.
 The title of this movie should be “We Need to Do Something About Warning People to Avoid This Toxic Trash Posing as a Horror Film.”

 There are numerous horrifically bad horror movies that get made in any given year, usually by the same type of no-talent filmmakers who like to copy each other and try to outdo each other with disgusting or misogynistic content.
 “We Need to Do Something” can be considered among the worst of the worst because it’s truly time-wasting garbage with an almost non-existent plot, idiotic dialogue, horrendous acting, and worst of all for a horror movie: It’s not even scary.